lovemedicine/la-rent-map/README.md

 # la-rent-map

-A simple web page that displays a heat map of rents in Los Angeles using Leaflet.js and the latest census data.
+A simple web page that displays a heat map of rents in Los Angeles using Leaflet.js or Mapbox and the latest 5-year census data.
+You can view a demo of the Leaflet.js version at this [replit](https://replit.com/@matthewskomarov/la-rent-map).

 ## Instructions